Konkyria/Explainable_Sentiment_Analysis/README.md

 - **GPU with CUDA** is required for 4-bit (QLoRA / bitsandbytes) inference and fine-tuning.
 - A **Google Gemini API key** is required for `Explanations Evaluation.py` (set it where the code reads `genai.configure(api_key=...)`).
-- Hugging Face access to the ILSP models and the MADLAD-400 translator.
+- Hugging Face access to the ILSP models and the MADLAD-400 model.

 ---